 Memorial and Museum Auschwitz-Birkenau (Państwowe Muzeum Auschwitz-Birkenau w Oświęcimiu)

-The Auschwitz-Birkenau concentration camp, memorial, and museum isn’t located in Krakow, but was a main reason for our visit.
+The Auschwitz-Birkenau concentration camp, memorial, and museum isn’t located in Krakow, but it was a large reason for our visit to the area.
 It’s about an hour and a half drive from Krakow but worth the visit for its historical significance and for a time of reflection.

-Due to the significance of Auschwitz-Birkenau, we’ve written an individual post on our experience during our visit () and included tips to seeing the camps and memorial.
-We recommend reading it, not only for the experience, but also for tips on how to secure free tickets, as they are a bit tricky to obtain.
+We recommend reading it, not only for the experience, but also for tips on how to secure free tickets, as they were a bit tricky to obtain on our visit.